Ape Escape: Pumped & Primed

 is a 2004 party video game developed and published by Sony Computer Entertainment for the PlayStation 2.
 It is a spin-off of the Ape Escape series and the final installment in the series to be released by Ubisoft in North America.
-It was never released in Europe, despite being advertised in the United Kingdom and Australia.
+It was never released in Europe, despite being advertised in the United Kingdom and Australia; therefore, no PAL version of the game exists.

 Gameplay

 Spike, Natalie, Casi and the Professor join the High-tech Tournament, a virtual world.
 Helga, the previous champion, is on an important mission to find the disk based on her father's research, hidden in the trophy.
 Unlike other Ape Escape games, this game is more of a party game, similar to Mario Party and Sonic Shuffle.
 The game consists of a series of competitive minigames using various vehicles and gadgets from previous Ape Escape games, such as battling underwater using submersibles, racing on foot, and collecting the most coins.
 The story mode is broken up into different tournaments with 3 to 4 players, where 1 to 2 players must finish at least 1st place to pass.